harryfyjiswalker/arc-vae/README.md

 ##### 4.1.1 Biophysical Parameter Time Series and Latent Variable Reconstruction

-In terms of biophysical parameter reconstruction, our results (Table 2) suggest that ARC-VAE can rival ARC on synthetic data.
+In terms of biophysical parameter reconstruction, comparisons of performance on synthetic data with ARC results (Table 2) are initially promising.
 ARC-VAE exhibits superior $R^2$ and RMSE for five of seven biophysical parameters; notable gains are observed for nitrogen and water content elucidation (N and $C_w$, respectively), while performance on LAI, $C_m$, and ALA is very similar between the two models.
 By contrast, ARC slightly outperforms ARC-VAE on $C_{ab}$ reconstruction, and shows significantly superior performance for $C_{\text{brown}}$.

 <p align="center">
   <img src="/images/BioParamRecon.png" width="30%" alt="PROSAIL flow">